parkermac/LO/notes/Forecast_Operators_Manual.md

 _**Here are the typical daily steps:**_

 - First, open a browser and look at https://liveocean.apl.uw.edu/output/.
-Anytime after about 6 AM you should see a folder at the bottom of the list named after the current day f[YYYY.MM.DD] (e.g. f2022.07.12).
+Anytime after about 6 AM you should see a folder at the bottom of the list named after the current day f[date_string] where [date_string] is of the form YYYY.MM.DD, e.g. f2022.07.12.
 This is the public server where we make daily forecast post-processing files available to users. **If the folder is there, everything probably worked fine and if you are in a hurry you can stop here.**
 - At 6:30 AM official operators should get two emails.
 One, titled "LO forecst klone", is the screen output of driver_roms2.py from the primary forecast run by Parker on klone.
 The other, titled "LO forecast mox", is from the backup forecast run by Parker on mox.
 These give information on each of the three forecast days.
 For example, the lower third of "LO forecast klone" today has info about day three of the forecast:

 ```